 Frank Chaparro from The Block and Josh Inglis from Propllr PR have a relationship many PR professionals seek to have with journalists.
-A major focus as a PR pro now revolves around building close relationships with reporters and editors so when the time comes for their client to share news, there's an interested and relevant person waiting to write about it.
+A major focus in PR strategy now revolves around building close relationships with reporters and editors so when the time comes for their client to share news, there's an interested and relevant person waiting to write about it.

 How did your relationship start?